// run

 Annually as a minimum, plus after any major change.
 For sites handling payments or sensitive data: every 6 months.

-Our site was hacked — what do we do?
+Our site was hacked.
+What do we do?

 Contact us immediately.
 We assess the damage, clean the infection, identify how it happened and close the gap.
-Don't just restore a backup — the vulnerability will still be there.
+Don't just restore a backup, the vulnerability will still be there.

-We use WordPress — are we more at risk?
+We use WordPress.
+Are we more at risk?

 A well-maintained, hardened WordPress installation is secure.
-The risk comes from outdated plugins, weak credentials and poor server configuration — all fixable.
+The risk comes from outdated plugins, weak credentials and poor server configuration.
+All fixable.

 Do you offer ongoing monitoring?

-Yes — monthly retainer packages covering continuous scanning, alerts and rapid response.
+Yes, we have monthly retainer packages covering continuous scanning, alerts and rapid response.